 - Goes up to 500 RPM with drill attachment

 - Might be too big to be stored conveniently

 Do you have kids who like to flush down baby wipes and excess toilet paper into the toilet, making it easily and severely clogged that you have to clear it out quite frequently?
 What you need is a closet auger for toilets such as this one by General Pipe Cleaners.
-This tool can break down obstructions and also fish out items that can’t go down the pipe, thanks to the down head fitting and a durable hook at the tip.
-This heavy-duty 6-feet auger has a 3-feet Flexicore cable collapsed into the guide tube.
-While the first 3 feet can be pushed up until the toilet bowl, the remaining 3 feet helps you push it further in when you need to clear stoppages beyond the bowl.
+This professional-grade tool can break down obstructions causing tough blockage and also fish out items that can’t go down the pipe, thanks to the down head fitting and a durable and strong hook at the tip.
+This heavy-duty six-foot toilet unclogger has a three-foot Flexicore cable collapsed into the guide tube.
+While the first 3 feet can be pushed up until the toilet bowl, the remaining 3 feet help you push it further in when you need to clear stoppages beyond the toilet bowl.
 All you need to do is press the button and turn the crank handle.
 The Flexicore cable is replaceable and is made of a 2-layered tempered spring winded around a 49-strand wire rope, which means you don’t have to worry about it breaking or kinking during usage.

 - Made of durable materials